DevExpress/XAF-Blazor-Kubernetes-example/README.md

-# Deploy an XAF Application to a Kubernetes Cluster
+# Deploy and scale an XAF Blazor Server app to serve hundreds of users with Azure Kubernetes Service

 Follow the instruction in this example to deploy an XAF Blazor application to a Kubernetes cluster with horizontal autoscaling.
+We tested the application in two types of clusters: locally-run [K3s](https://k3s.io/) and [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/).
+The maximum pod replica number (20) allowed around 300 concurrent users.
+An AKS cluster needs two nodes (B4ms machines: 4 Cores, 16 GB RAM) to operate with such a number of pod replicas and the same load.

 This repository contains the following useful resources: